Supermicro AOM-SFP28-25GBE-SR-INT Compatible 25GBASE-SR SFP28 for Intel-Silicon AOC Cards

 What is the difference between AOM-SFP28-25GBE-SR-INT and AOM-SFP28-25GBE-SR-1-MLN?

 The suffix indicates the EEPROM coding and therefore the AOC silicon family the optic is paired with.
 The -INT variant is coded for Intel silicon, pairing with Supermicro AOC cards built on Intel XXV710 or E810 NIC chips.
 The -1-MLN variant is coded for Mellanox ConnectX-4 Lx silicon.
-Optical specs (850nm, 100m OM4, 5.3 dB budget) are identical.
-The two part numbers are not interchangeable when the host enforces module validation.
-Match the suffix to the AOC chipset family.
+Optical specs (850 nm, 100 m OM4, 5.3 dB budget) are identical between the two.
+The two part numbers are not interchangeable when the host enforces module validation, so match the suffix to the AOC chipset family before ordering.

 Which Supermicro AOC NIC cards require the INT variant?